 For about 3 weeks we’ve been writing on our playroom wall, well on paper attached to the wall.
-Both my kids, friends who have come by and even my husband and I have contributed to this on going mural.
-My daughter loves to write on vertical surfaces and she is just starting to point out letters in books and other print so I figures we could fill both those needs and create a cooperative project for my son and her as well.
+Both my kids, friends who have come by and even my husband and I have contributed to this ongoing alphabet wall mural.
+My daughter loves to write on vertical surfaces and she is just starting to point out letters in books and other print so I figure we could fill both those needs and create a cooperative project for my son and her as well.

 - Clear a large wall space, part of the magic of a mural is it’s size so to make a simple project like this super make it big.
 Hang the paper up.